 Failed Root Canal

 When infection or decay damages a tooth, it may require a root canal to remove the damaged nerve and pulp.
-Root canals are often performed when your infected tooth displays symptoms, such as severe pain, that demand immediate emergency treatment.
+Root canals are often performed when your infected tooth displays symptoms, such as severe pain, that demand immediate emergency root canal treatment.

 Root canals are one of the most common endodontic procedures.
 When performed successfully, they can protect your tooth from sustaining another infection.
 While not all root canal therapy works, you can explore options to support healing if you have had a failed root canal.
 We may be able to save your tooth.